Mark Slade: Artist

 As an artist, Slade's illustrations, political cartoons, caricatures, and comic strips have run in numerous newspapers, magazines, and prominent publications around the world.
 His collaboration with producer/writer Danny Arnold (Barney Miller television series) resulted in the long-running comic strip, "Howard and Friends".

 A number of his later works done in oils and graphite, as well as his hand-pulled prints, are held in private collections.

 Writer

-As a writer, Slade is well known for writing and playing the guest role in the "Cliffy" episode of The Rookies television series, which won him critical acclaim and numerous citations.
-In 2012, he authored his first published novel, Going Down Maine, which explores the loss of innocence and unforeseen consequences of youthful indiscretions.
-Published in late 2014, Of Pain and Coffee, a collection of sooth-sayings and soliloquies that explore life's foibles and fears, joys and heartbreaks, with illustrations by the author, was released.
-In December, 2014, Mark published a companion book, Someone's Story, that takes the reader on an emotional journey through those brief moments when one can feel another's life.
-The author's own photography creates a subtle melding of the pictorial and verse.
-Hangin' with the Truth, his second novel, the historically bent tale of the Bandit Bob Slye, was released in 2016.
-His newest novel, "Don't Call Me Slye", released November 2024, is a story that begins with an ending that moves to a new beginning...continuing the story of Bob Slye and Sally Mae Boudine.

-Slade also lent his talents to the Slade Media Group, founded by his wife, Melinda Riccilli Slade, that specialized in corporate image campaigns, crisis management, graphic design, and marketing communications.
-The firm created national campaigns for diverse public and private companies, along with numerous product introductions.
-Together, they wrote and developed various media projects through their affiliated company, Slade Square Productions.
+As a writer, Slade earned critical notice for scripting the “Cliffy” episode of The Rookies, in which he also guest starred, and later published several books, including the novels Going Down Maine (2012), Hangin’ with the Truth (2016), and Don’t Call Me Slye (2024), along with two illustrated collections.
+He also worked on writing and development projects for the Slade Media Group and its affiliated Slade Square Productions, which produced corporate communications and media projects.

 Personal life

 Slade married Melinda Riccilli in 1968.
 They have two sons, Morgan and Mitchel.
 He is currently living in Northern California, where he continues the pursuit of his artistic endeavors.

 Slade's maternal grandmother, Alice Louise (née Ford) Van Blarcom, was Henry Ford's fifth cousin.
 His Ford lineage goes back to Martha and John Ford, who reached Plymouth, Massachusetts, on the Fortune, the second English ship to arrive in Plymouth Colony, on November 9, 1621.
 John Ford died on the voyage.
 Martha disembarked with their two sons and gave birth to their third on the same day.
 The ship's manifest lists among the passengers a John Cannon, also the name of the patriarch in The High Chaparral.